counsyl/capone/README.md

 referred to as a "journal entry".

-The `Transaction` model records debits and credits by linking to `LedgerEntries`, which include dollar amounts of the proper sign, and those `LedgerEntries` themselves point to `Ledger`.
+The `Transaction` model records debits and credits by linking to `LedgerEntries`, which include currency amounts of the proper sign, and those `LedgerEntries` themselves point to `Ledger`.
 In other words, `Transaction` and `Ledger` are linked in a many-to-many fashion by going through `LedgerEntry` as a custom through model.
 The "proper sign" part is taken care